So Why Should you Trust Me?

 My first commercial airplane flight was during the summer of 1980 on BWIA (now Caribbean Airlines), from Kingston, Jamaica (KIN), to Fort-de-France, Martinique (FDF).
 I spent 17 days there as a French Exchange student.
 On my way back, I stopped in Port-Au-Prince, Haiti (PAP), for two days.
 The flight bug had bit me, there’s no turning back now.

 Today, I fly as often as I can, sometimes just for the sake of being in the air and around an airport or an airplane.
-My itineraries take me all over the globe usually for short trips.
+My itineraries take me all over the globe.